 The nature of most jobs to help the organization achieve a goal or set of goals.
 Your work, no matter what it is, contributes to our goals.
 When your manager assigns you to a project, there are often things that they are unaware of and do not include in the job you are asked to do.
 If you notice something that should be included or is missing, you absolutely should bring it up with your manager.
 Many students, employees and interns will only do the minimum requirements of a project or only what they are asked to do.
-By going beyond what is asked, you are able to contribute more to your own success and show that you are capable of thinking beyond the academic environment.
+By going beyond what is asked of you, you are able to contribute more to the success of the project and show that you are capable of thinking outside the box.